Appealing to the SEND Tribunal

 • Use this time to gather any further evidence.
 You can request information or a document from the local authority or school.
 If you can’t get hold of information or a document important to your case, the SEND Tribunal has the power to make an order.
 Use their ‘request for changes‘ form.

-• The Tribunal has introduced a ‘Case review form’ to assist with case management.
+• The Tribunal has introduced a ‘Case review form’ (called SEND 45) to assist with case management.
 The Tribunal will tell you, within the information they send you confirming the appeal has been lodged, if you need to use this and give you a date by when which you must send the completed form to them and the local authority.
 This date is usually the same as the bundle deadline.
 The form is also used so that you can let the Tribunal and the local authority know who will be attending the hearing (this replaces the previous ‘attendance form’).
 The Tribunal is in the process of transferring over to the new system.
 You may receive an attendance form as well as the case review form.
 You should complete all forms sent to you by the deadlines given.

 • When you submit copies of further documents or evidence you must also send a copy to the local authority.
 Make sure you do this by the deadline as late evidence may not be accepted.